mui/mui-x/docs/data/data-grid/editing/editing.md

 A value parser allows to modify the value entered by the user.
 It can be used, for instance, to convert the value sent by the edit component to a different format.
-To define a value parser, pass a function to the `valueParser` property in the column definition:
+To do so, use the `valueParser` property of the column definition:

 ```tsx
 const columns: GridColDef[] = [